-- 1. \$500 per eligible employee hired during the tax year to work fulltime in an Illinois enterprise zone or federal Foreign Trade Zone. - 2.
-0.5% of amounts invested in qualified property in an enterprise zone (can be carried forward for 5 years). - 3.
+- 1. \$500 per eligible employee hired during the tax year to work full-time in an Illinois enterprise zone or federal Foreign Trade Zone. - 2.
+0.5% of amounts invested in qualified property in an enterprise zone or a River Edge Redevelopment Zone (can be carried forward for 5 years). - 3.
 0.5% of amounts invested in a qualified property by a high-impact business. - 4.
 20% of direct payroll costs for cooperative Tech-Prep vocational programs for students in high school-including services rendered by a Tech-Prep student or instructor that would otherwise be subject to withholding and are not claimed by another taxpayer. - 5.
 5% of expenses to operate a day-care facility for employees' dependents at a factory (may be carried forward for 2 years). - 6.
 5% of the annual costs of a child-care facility for employees.
-This credit is unavailable if the company claims a credit under the preceding item for on-site dependent care. - 7.
+This credit is not available if the company claims a credit under the preceding item for on-site dependent care. - 7.
 A credit negotiated between the taxpayer and the Department of Commerce and Economic Opportunity, based on the economic growth potential of a business project that provides capital improvements and new jobs, under the Economic Development for a Growing Economy (EDGE) Tax Credit Act.
 Credit for a project authorized under the Corporate Headquarters Relocation Act cannot be used more than 15 years.
 A firm with up to 100 employees can qualify if it plans a project involving investment of at least \$1 million in capital improvements and hiring of at least five new Illinois employees.

 - 8. 50% of amounts donated to an affordable housing project authorized under the Illinois Housing Development Act (20 ILCS 3805/7.28).
 This credit is to continue through 2011. - 9.
-25% of an employer's Illinois labor expenditures for a motion picture or television production approved by the Department of Commerce and Economic Opportunity under the Film Production Services Tax Credit Act (35 ILCS 15/1 ff.) (may be carried forward 5 years).
-A 10% added credit is offered for productions employing residents of geographic areas of high poverty or high unemployment.
-These credits are to expire January 1, 2007. - 10.
-6.5% of qualifying costs for increased research and development activities in Illinois (credits earned after tax year 2002 can be carried forward 5 years).
+20% of Illinois production spending, plus 15% of an employer's Illinois labor expenditures, for employing residents of geographic areas with high poverty or high unemployment (limited to the first \$100,000 of wages paid) for a motion picture or television production approved by the Department of Commerce and Economic Opportunity under the Film Production Services Tax Credit Act (35 ILCS 15/1 ff.) (may be carried forward 5 years).
+These credits are to expire January 1, 2008. - 10.
+6.5% of qualifying costs for increased research and development activities in Illinois (credits earned after tax year 2002 can be carried forward 5 years). - 11.
+5% of qualified wages paid to Illinois residents who are qualified exoffenders.
+Total credit may not exceed \$600 per ex-offender. - 12.
+5% of qualified wages paid to Illinois residents who are qualified veterans, not to exceed \$600.